Shinolr/the-swift-programming-language-in-chinese/swift-6-beta.docc/LanguageGuide/Protocols.md

 if twoThreeFour == anotherTwoThreeFour {
     print("These two vectors are also equivalent.")
 }
-// Prints "These two vectors are also equivalent."
+// 打印 "These two vectors are also equivalent."
 ```

 <!--